easydev991/Days/README.md

 1. Create records with "+" button
 2. See how many days ago the recorded event took place
 3. Remove records with a swipe

+Also the app will not allow to save your record if it does not contain at least 1 letter.